 Within a page

-Looking for something specific on one page: try your browser’s Find on this page function.
-Example:
+When looking for something specific on any one page, use your browser’s Find on this page function.

 Across all the site

 To search through the whole of the 211 Squadron site, use your chosen Search engine directly, by adding a site:url condition to your search text.
-Example:
+Examples:

 This form of focussed search was once reasonably effective in the two best known search engines but effectiveness has fallen in overall quality and scope in recent years.
-Google simple search results are increasingly clogged with irrelevance or distorted by search history filtering and the like, and exact phrase searches have declined markedly in coverage and relevance in both engines, especially when combined with either the site: condition or the date option.
+Simple search results have become increasingly clogged with irrelevance or distorted by search history filtering and the like, and exact phrase searches have declined noticeably in coverage and relevance in both major engines, especially when combined with either the site: condition or the date option.

-Relative newcomer DuckDuckGo may be a worthwhile alternative.
+Launched in 2008, DuckDuckGo (DDG) may be a worthwhile alternative.
 The results page now includes a date option.
 Searching an exact phrase (either alone or with the site:url condition) produces fair although not exhaustive results: as of late 2021 accuracy/relevance seems to be declining.

 Hints for site searches

 - Search on Fred Smith finds all the Freds, as well as all the Smiths.

 - Use of AND or the + key ought to sharpen the search further:

 should find hits just for Fred Smith at El Daba

-- Results will be shown as a page of website links.
-Clicking on each link shown for each hit will take you to that page of this site
+- Results will be shown as a page of website links for each hit.
+Clicking on each will take you to that page of this site

 - Use your browser’s Find on this page function to search through that page.
 Use your browser’s Back function to return to the Search results